carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 - [__UV map__](https://en.wikipedia.org/wiki/UV_mapping) - a mapping of 3D vertices and edges to a 2D texture space to match textures with 3D locations
 - [__Texture__](https://en.wikipedia.org/wiki/Texture_mapping) - a 2D image defining the colors and patterns to appear on the surface of the 3D object
 - [__Normal map__](https://en.wikipedia.org/wiki/Normal_mapping) - a 2D image defining the directions of the normals on the surface of the object, to add 3D variations to the object's surface
-- ORM map - a map defining the regions of metallicity, roughness and ambient oclussion
+- ORM map - a map defining the regions of metallicity, roughness and ambient occlusion

-The ORM map utilises the channels of a standard RGBA encoded image to encode the map of metallic regions, roughness and ambient occlusion.
-As we define the map here, the red channel defines the metalic map, the green channel the roughness and the blue channel is the ambient occlusion.
+The ORM map utilizes the channels of a standard RGBA encoded image to encode the map of metallic regions, roughness and ambient occlusion.
+As we define the map here, the red channel defines the metallic map, the green channel the roughness and the blue channel is the ambient occlusion.
 These maps (as well as the diffuse and normal maps) can be created using an application such as [__Adobe Substance 3D painter__](https://www.adobe.com/products/substance3d-painter.html).

 Create a new folder in some appropriate location using the Unreal content browser.
 Within this folder you can either right click and select `Import to PATH/TO/FOLDER` near the top of the context menu, or drag and drop files directly into the content browser.